Your fleet is wearing out where you cannot see it.

 Three scenarios where the deduction game becomes winnable.

-Tally clerk's monthly sheet lands.
+The client's monthly hours statement lands.
 180 hours billed, 152 paid.
 The 28-hour gap walks because your record is a verbal handover and three operator notes.
 At GHS 600/hour internal-hire rate that is GHS 16,800 absorbed per machine on one dispute.

 Operator PIN at start, stop and idle.
 Hour-meter time-stamped with GPS.
-The subcontractor's tally clerk opens the same structured record you do.
+The subcontractor opens the same structured record you do.
 The deduction conversation happens with evidence rather than assertion.

 Per-event hour-meter